rachithrao2010/Handwritten_Digit_Recognition/README.md

    python train.py
    ```

-   This will train the model and save it as `Handwritten_detection.keras`.
+   This will train the model and save it as `model.keras`.

 2. **Use the trained model with your image**